 Day 4: We drove to Redding and then headed east and slept at a pullout right before Burney Limestone where we planned on rock climbing the next day.

 Day 5: Rock climbing at Burney Limestone.
-We liked that this climbing area had a short approach from the side of the road and that the area around the crag was pretty (I literally almost ran into a deer while running back to the car to grab water), however, a few of the climbs were a bit sandbagged.
+We liked that this climbing area had a short approach from the side of the road and that the area around the crag was pretty, however, a few of the climbs were a bit sandbagged.

 Related Blog: Best Campgrounds California